Scaffolds should only be used once these requirements are met and approval has been given by site management.

 As for who is responsible for supplying the scaffolding, this depends on your situation.

-If you own and occupy the home the legal responsibility for safety sits with the roofing contractor.
-If you own the home and do not occupy it (e.g. a rental property), then you have legal responsibility for the safety of the roofing contractor, however, this does not remove the roofing contractors own responsibilities to manage their own safety.
+If you own and occupy the home the legal responsibility for safety sits with the contractor.
+If you own the home and do not occupy it (e.g. a rental property), then you have legal responsibility for the safety of the contractor, however, this does not remove the contractors own responsibilities to manage their own safety.
 In this situation the responsibility of providing the scaffold needs to be negotiated and agreed to in the contract.

 Rules and Regulations